shopware/docs/resources/guidelines/documentation-guidelines/01-general.md

 Adhere to the [Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/) while creating the document.

 Symbols in Markdown sometimes serve multi-purpose.
 For example, `*` or `-` can be used to create bulleted lists.
 However, follow a single pattern to maintain uniformity throughout.
-The following sections describe the usage of these patterns and let us comply with them.
+Further sections describe the usage of these patterns and let us comply with them.

 Also, user-defined rules govern the content quality, such as removing trailing spaces, code fence style, and more.
-You may refer to these rules in the [Markdown style of Shopware docs](https://github.com/shopware/docs/blob/master/markdown-style-config.yml)
+You may refer to these rules in the [Markdown style of Shopware docs](https://github.com/shopware/docs/blob/master/markdown-style-config.yml).

 The following section details the conceptual outline structure of our documentation.